Madurai Family Court – Mutual Consent Divorce, Race Course Colony

 Questions Madurai Couples Ask

-Jurisdiction follows where you currently reside or where you last lived together as a couple — not where you work.
-If you are residing in Madurai (rented or owned), you can file here at the Madurai Family Court.
-If your residential address is in Sivaganga District, you would file at Sivaganga District Court.
-The key question is your address, not your workplace.
-If you have recently moved to Madurai, your address proof should reflect the current residence clearly.
+Jurisdiction follows where you currently reside or where you last lived together — not where you work.
+If you are residing in Madurai District, you file at Madurai Family Court.
+If your residential address is in Sivaganga District, you file at Sivaganga District Court.
+If you have recently moved to Madurai, your address proof must clearly reflect the current residence.
 We verify this before any drafting begins.

-Jurisdiction is established on your current Madurai residence — your husband's Oman location does not affect this.
+Jurisdiction is established on your current Madurai residence.
 The petition can be drafted and prepared entirely remotely.
-For the court hearings, video conferencing may be permitted at the judge's discretion for your husband; alternatively, he can execute a notarised and apostilled Special Power of Attorney in Oman through the Indian Embassy or Consulate.
-We have handled Gulf-based NRI cases from Madurai — UAE, Saudi Arabia, Qatar, and Oman — and structure them from the outset to minimise required travel to India.
+For court hearings, video conferencing may be permitted at the judge's discretion.
+The overseas spouse must execute a notarised Special Power of Attorney, properly authenticated through the Indian Embassy or Consulate in Oman before it can be used in Indian court proceedings.
+We have handled Gulf NRI cases from Madurai — UAE, Saudi Arabia, Qatar, and Oman — and structure them to minimise required India travel.

-Yes — for Christian couples, mutual consent divorce is governed by Section 10-A of the Indian Divorce Act, 1869, which requires a minimum separation of two years before filing, compared to one year under the Hindu Marriage Act.
-Madurai has a notable Christian population and the Family Court here is familiar with Indian Divorce Act filings.
+Yes.
+For Christian couples, mutual consent divorce is governed by Section 10A of the Indian Divorce Act, 1869 — which requires a minimum separation of two years, not one.
+Madurai has a notable Christian community and the Family Court here is familiar with IDA filings.
 The procedure at the court is broadly the same, but the petition format and decree language differ.
-The correct statute must be identified before the petition is drafted; filing under the wrong provision means a return at the registry.
+The correct statute must be identified before the petition is drafted — filing under HMA for a Christian couple results in a registry return.

-Any property that one or both spouses have a legal interest in — including ancestral property where shares have devolved — should be addressed in the settlement if either party is claiming or relinquishing rights in it as part of the divorce.
-If the property is genuinely ancestral and your wife's share arises from inheritance rather than matrimonial acquisition, it may not strictly be a matrimonial asset — but any pending claim or understanding between the parties regarding it should be documented clearly in the MOU to prevent future disputes.
-Leaving it unaddressed is one of the most common causes of post-decree litigation in Madurai cases.
+Any property that one or both spouses have a legal interest in should be addressed in the settlement if either party is claiming or relinquishing rights as part of the divorce.
+If the property is genuinely ancestral and your wife's share arises from inheritance, it may not be a matrimonial asset — but any understanding between the parties regarding it should be documented clearly in the MOU to prevent future disputes.
+Leaving ancestral property interests unaddressed is one of the most common causes of post-decree disputes in Madurai cases.

 Not for every date.
-The two dates that require both parties' personal presence (or an authorised SPA holder) are the First Motion hearing and the Second Motion hearing.
-The counselling session also requires attendance — for NRI spouses, video conferencing may be arranged for this.
-Other procedural listing dates — filing, adjournment dates between motions, administrative notices — are handled by the lawyer without either spouse needing to attend.
+The two dates that require both parties' personal presence — or an authorised SPA holder — are the First Motion and Second Motion hearings.
+The counselling session also requires attendance; for NRI spouses, video conferencing may be arranged.
+Other procedural listing dates are handled by the advocate without either spouse attending.
 Most couples in straightforward mutual consent cases make two or three visits to the court from start to decree.

 We File at Madurai Family Court